'The Balling Part Is Easy': NBA Activism Got Legit. What Now?

 "But it's also interesting: Have you heard him come back at Gregg Popovich or Steve Kerr about their comments toward him?
 Did he ever respond to them?
 Isn't it interesting that white coaches come out and say stuff and he has no response to them, but if a black player comes out and stands up to him and stands up to what's wrong, how all of a sudden they should be fired and gotten rid of and they're offending our flag?
 I don't know if anyone's taken note of that.
 I just haven't seen a lot of responses to the white coaches that have come out against him."

 Kap may be setting the tempo in this, the year of the athlete as activist American hero.
-And Trump sure is providing the noise ("IT WAS ME," he tweeted again Wednesday morning, telling Ball that shoplifting is "a really big deal".)
+And Trump sure is providing the noise ("IT WAS ME," he tweeted again Wednesday morning, telling Ball that shoplifting is "a really big deal").
 But the players are playing, and many of their coaches are busy conducting.

 While Garnett rarely discussed facets of his life outside of the game with reporters during his playing days, his protege, Towns, associates his own symphony of impassioned candor directly with basketball.